 Specifications for scale capacity, settling time, minimum and maximum static weight, zeroing, and warm-up time are given below.
-For more information regarding the topic: Proper Weighing Technique (Scale Models), refer to the Operation and Maintenance on page 49 section of this manual.
+For more information regarding the topic: Proper Weighing Technique (Scale Models) on page 51, refer to the Operation and Maintenance on page 49 section of this manual.